 The purpose of this policy

-If only part of the rating unit is used for commercial purposes, the rates postponement will apply only to that part of the rating unit.
+- is classified in the Great Barrier Island non-residential property rating group and is used principally for commercial purposes.
+If only a part of the property rating unit is used for commercial purposes, the property rates postponement will apply only to that part of the rating unit.

 - You must use the application form to apply.

 - If we approve the application, we will provide you with a grant equivalent to a portion of the rates on the rating unit (or part of the rating unit) for the relevant period.
 The amount of grant available for any rating period will be equal to the difference between: